Wildboar-Software/directory/apps/meerkat-docs/docs/authorization.md

   against the directory (e.g. trying to exploit a bug in access control by using aliases or attempting to enumerate entries with timing attacks via the `hierarchyParent` attribute validation.)
+- Explicitly prohibit users from modifying the `clearance` attribute.

 ## Access Control in a Distributed Environment